 As a commercial enterprise with an online presence, it is essential to evolve to stay relevant.
-When Halloween not far away, you can make the following changes to make your PPC ads and marketing material Halloween ready.
+When Halloween is not far away, you can make the following changes to make your PPC ads and marketing material Halloween-ready.

 Make Your Presence Spooky

 You can start by customizing the landing page of your website.
-Use spooky theme and trending designs so the potential customers can get the Halloween vibes from your website.
+Use spooky themes and trending designs so potential customers can get the Halloween vibes from your website.
 You can also entirely redesign your website using spooky Halloween templates to increase user engagement.

 Start An Early Marketing Campaign